andregarcia0412/sloth_bytes/README.md

-My resolutions of some of the Sloth Bytes newsletter challenges!
+My resolutions of some of the Sloth Bytes newsletter weekly challenges!